Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 When to Consult a Doctor

-Sensory toys typically do not cause issues that would require you to call a doctor.
-However, it is important to stay in touch with your healthcare provider if you’re autistic and notice changes happening.
-If you find yourself getting more overstimulated than normal, experiencing new bouts of rage or sadness, or generally feeling like something is off, be sure to reach out to your medical team for support.
-Additionally, if you sense you may be on the autism spectrum, reach out to your medical team and ask for an assessment.
+Sensory toys don’t typically cause issues that would require you to call a doctor.
+But it’s important to stay in touch with your healthcare professional if you’re autistic and notice changes happening.
+If you’ve been getting more overstimulated than usual, having new bouts of rage or sadness, or generally feeling like something is off, be sure to reach out to your medical team for support.
+Also, if you sense that you might be on the autism spectrum, reach out to your healthcare team and ask for an assessment.
 This will help you gain more information and point you in the right direction to get the best support for you.

 Why Sensory Toys Matter

-“While some forms of sensory input may be overstimulating (e.g., loud noises or bright lights), other types of input can be calming and regulating to the nervous system,” shares Lieberman, who specializes in working with autistic folks and primarily does psychological evaluations.
-She notes that preferences vary from person to person, but weighted items, chewable toys, and squeezable objects are especially popular.
+“While some forms of sensory input may be overstimulating (e.g. loud noises or bright lights), other types of input can be calming and regulating to the nervous system,” says Dr. Lieberman, who specializes in working with autistic folks and mainly does psychological evaluations.
+She says that preferences vary from person to person, but weighted items, chewable toys, and squeezable objects are especially popular.

 Speks Crags Magnetic Putty